Driftstack DRIFTSTACK docs

 console.log(session.id, session.created_at);

-Returns a Session with id, archetype, state, label, metadata, created_at.
+Returns a Session with id, archetype, status, label, metadata, created_at.
 The id is the handle for every subsequent call.

-Tier check: if you’re at your concurrent cap, the call returns 429.
-If your tier’s profile cap blocks profile binding, 402 profile_cap_reached.
+Tier check: if you’re at your concurrent cap, the call returns 429 concurrency-limit.
+If your tier’s profile cap is reached on a profile-binding flow, 429 tier-limit.
 If your account is suspended, 403 forbidden.

 Drive: navigate, interact, wait